 A multiple queue system should have all the features listed above for single queues but also give you additional options:

-- Ability to configure multiple queues: The user should be able to set up multiple queues and access information about each queue through a single application.
+- Ability to configure multiple virtual queues: The user should be able to set up multiple queues and access information about each queue through a single application.

 - Capacity to match customers with qualified staff: The system should allow you to deploy staff members who have the skills required to meet a customer’s needs and to monitor whether you need to reassign staff to different queues as demand changes.